 A game that can be played without having to read or listen to any story-related-elements and where the player can get the information about how to solve a quest or defeat a boss from an external database is the online game “World of Warcraft”.
-But what easily happens when thinking in terms of the narrative as being a story as being a fixed form when applying it to a game in form of quests, lore and dialogues is that one easily misses how the narrative is used to give a context meaning.
+But what easily happens when thinking in terms of the narrative as being a story as being a fixed form when applying it to a game in the form of quests, lore, and dialogues is that one easily misses how the narrative is used to give a context meaning.
 So if the game developers communicate through the construction that the game can be played without reading the story that is the narrative construction, the meaning, the developer has given the game, which makes the players learn that the written lines are not required to be read in order to play the game.

-If looking at the “new shoes” within the film where the form of a pattern has been elaborated in relation to the stylish elements for hundred years, it is this pattern of form that is cognitively used when a filmmaker likes to surprise the audience.
+If looking at the “new shoes” within the film where the form of a pattern has been elaborated in relation to the stylistic elements for hundred years, it is this pattern of form that is cognitively used when a filmmaker likes to surprise the audience.
 An example of a film that surprised the audience with its pattern of form was “Pulp Fiction” from 1994 created by Quentin Tarantino.
-What Tarantino did was to challenge the conventions (to be restrictive with dialogues) by letting two contract killers having a long and seemingly casual conversation about hamburgers, etc. (which the audience quoted afterwards).
-The other thing Tarantino did was to shuffle the order of the scenes of a dramatic arc in the editing (that the audience devoted a great deal of time afterwards to figure out the chronological order of).
-It was two rather simple things Tarantino did from a cognitive perspective to the stylish elements of the film by letting the narrative as a cognitive element presenting something unfamiliar in relation to the familiar that made the film become a success.
+What Tarantino did was to challenge the conventions (to be restrictive with dialogues) by letting two contract killers having a long and seemingly casual conversation about hamburgers, etc. (which the audience quoted afterward).
+The other thing Tarantino did was to shuffle the order of the scenes of a dramatic arc in the editing (that the audience devoted a great deal of time afterward to figure out the chronological order of).
+It was two rather simple things Tarantino did from a cognitive perspective to the stylistic elements of the film by letting the narrative as a cognitive element presenting something unfamiliar in relation to the familiar that made the film become a success.

-Thus we know that having a long conversation between two NPCs would not meet the requirements of a gameplay and where the shuffling of a chronological order of scenes in the editing (that is not a flashback) doesn´t seem to fit into a game (unless you like to explore as a level designer how far you can go in disorientating the players), the question is where the game industry can find the same sort of surprises if using narrative patterns based on the stylish elements of a film, literature, etc?
+Thus we know that having a long conversation between two NPCs would not meet the requirements of a gameplay and where the shuffling of a chronological order of scenes in the editing (that is not a flashback) doesn´t seem to fit into a game (unless you like to explore as a level designer how far you can go in disorientating the players), the question is where the game industry can find the same sort of surprises if using narrative patterns based on the stylistic elements of a film, literature, etc?
 But what if the game industry would like to find their own patterns in order to have their own “Tarantino-effects” by letting the narrative assist the new technique, what would it look like?

 Turning on learning